Dhanush-aradhya/DiveDeep/README.md

 ### 1. Download Project Files

-Download all the project files and place them in a single directory on your system.
+Download all the project files and place them in a single directory on your system

 ### 2. Set Up a Virtual Environment (Optional but Recommended)